Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility network/Display utility associations/README.md

 ## How it works

-1. Create and load an `AGSUtilityNetwork` with a feature service URL.
+1. Create an `AGSUtilityNetwork` with a feature service URL, add it to the map's `utilityNetworks` array, then load it.
 2. Add an `AGSFeatureLayer` to the map for every `AGSUtilityNetworkSource` of type `edge` or `junction`.
 3. Create an `AGSGraphicsOverlay` for the utility associations.
 4. When the sample is opened and every time the viewpoint changes, do the following steps.